Text our care team

 • Higher Pulse Frequency: SAINT typically uses a higher stimulation intensity (90% of motor threshold) and delivers more pulses per session than standard protocols.

-The 1D Protocol is an ultra-accelerated approach that aims to deliver a complete course of TMS treatment in a single day.
+The ONE-D (One-Day) Protocol is an ultra-accelerated approach that aims to deliver a complete course of TMS treatment in a single day.
 This innovative protocol represents the frontier of compressed TMS delivery and is currently being investigated in research settings.
 Key features of the 1D Protocol include:

 • Single-Day Delivery: All stimulation sessions are completed within one day, typically over 8 hours with appropriate breaks.